Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Introduction

 The novelty of this work is three-fold.
-First, the network extracts both the spectral and spatial information of two unregistered modalities through the same encoder-decoder structure, by projecting the LR HSI onto the same statistical space as HR MSI, as illustrated in Fig.~\ref{fig:flow}.
+First, to stabilize the fusion procedure for two unregistered modalities, the network extracts both the spectral and spatial information of the multi-modalities through the same encoder-decoder structure, by projecting the LR HSI onto the same statistical space as HR MSI, as illustrated in Fig.~\ref{fig:flow}.
 The representations of the network are encouraged to follow a Dirichlet distribution to naturally meet the non-negative and sum-to-one physical constraints.
 Second, to prevent spectral distortion, we further adopt mutual information (MI) to extract optimal and correlated representations from multi-modalities.
-Since the two-modalities are unregistered, the correlated representations are learned by maximizing the mutual information (MI) between the representations and their own inputs during the network optimization.
-Third, a collaborative $l_{21}$ norm is employed as the reconstruction error instead of commonly used $l_2$ loss, so that the network is able to reconstruct individual pixels as accurately as possible.
+Since the two-modalities are unregistered, the correlated representations are learned by maximizing the MI between the representations and their own inputs during the network optimization.
+Third, a collaborative $l_{2,1}$ norm is employed as the reconstruction error instead of commonly used $l_2$ loss, so that the network is able to reconstruct individual pixels as accurately as possible.
 In this way, the network preserves the spectral information better.
 With the above design, the proposed network is able to work directly on unregistered images and the spectral distortion of the reconstructed HR HSI can be largely reduced.
 The proposed method is referred to as unregistered and unsupervised mutual Dirichlet Net, or $u^2$-MDN for short.